Believe it or not — the onions in your pantry can go a long way this grilling season.

 Now that summer is growing near, onions are more important than ever — not just to make the most of your meals, but they are a great resource for your summer cookouts — in more ways than one.

-As you start your grill this summer, an onion is essential.
+As you start your grill this grilling season, an onion is essential.
 Cleaning your grill is always a messy job, and should be done with a brush.
 But the juices in an onion become natural cleansers when applied to heated grates.
 This is especially important when using a public campground or park grill.
 You never know what was on them last!

 Onions’ naturally occurring juices contain sulfur compounds that not only repel bugs while they’re growing — the same ones that cause your eyes to tear up when you cut into them — they are strong enough to break down the grime on your hot grill.
 Those same juices provide the flavor you’ve come to love from an onion, while protecting your body from certain types of cancers and diseases.
 Some studies also have shown increased consumption reduces blood pressure and even lessens asthmatic issues.